 top of page

-SOPRANO Elena O'Connor made her European debut in 2017 with the Hessisches Staatstheater Wiesbaden in the title role of Tosca.
-The following month she was called as a last-minute cover for Sondra Radvanovsky as the title role in Aida at the Chorégies D'Orange Festival; that August she appeared in both performances of Paul-Émile Fourny's production on the stage of Orange's 7,300-seat ancient Roman theater led by Paolo Arrivabeni.
-She reprised the role at Oper Dortmund in the premier performance of Giacopo Spirei’s Aida, followed by the premier of Joan Anton Rechi’s Aida in Detmold and a debut with Opera Naţională Română in Cluj-Napoca as Leonora in Il Trovatore.
+SOPRANO Elena O'Connor made her European début in 2017 with the Hessisches Staatstheater Wiesbaden in the title role of Tosca.
+The following month she was engaged as a last-minute cover for Sondra Radvanovsky as the title role in Aida at the Chorégies D'Orange Festival; after learning the role, that August she appeared in both performances of Paul-Émile Fourny's production on the stage of Orange's 7,300-seat ancient Roman theater led by Paolo Arrivabeni.
+She reprised the role at Oper Dortmund in the premiere performance of Giacopo Spirei’s Aida, followed by the premiere of Joan Anton Rechi’s Aida in Detmold and an appearance with Opera Naţională Română in Cluj-Napoca as Leonora in Il Trovatore.
+Throughout the 2024-2025 season, she sang the title role in Armin Petras' Tosca at Staatstheater Cottbus, conducted by Alexander Merzyn.
+Ms O’Connor made her professional début as Tosca with Union Avenue Opera in St Louis.

-Ms O'Connor divides her time between her homes in Rochester, New York, and North Rhine-Westphalia, Germany, where she lives with her husband and infant daughter.
+Ms O'Connor divides her time between her homes in Rochester, New York, and North Rhine-Westphalia, Germany, where she lives with her husband and tw0-year-old daughter.

 Photo by Brandon Vick.